uveta/uveta.github.io/source/source/_posts/2020-05-26-azure-solutions-architect-expert-part-1.md

 In this post I went through Azure Solutions Architect Expert certification prerequisites and recommended learning strategy.
 I have also covered most significant topics that you can encounter during first certification exam.

 In the next post I will go through skills and knowledge required for the second exam, i.e. AZ-301: Microsoft Azure Architect Design.
+Follow me on [Twitter](https://twitter.com/uveta) to get notified when it gets published.